jgerstmayr/EXUDYN/docs/RST/cInterface/SystemContainer.rst

 \ The class **SystemContainer** has the follwing **functions and structures**:

 * | **Reset**\ ():
-  | delete all systems and reset SystemContainer (including graphics); this also releases SystemContainer from the renderer, which requires SC.AttachToRenderEngine() to be called in order to reconnect to rendering; a safer way is to delete the current SystemContainer and create a new one (SC=SystemContainer() )
+  | delete all multibody systems and reset SystemContainer (including graphics); this also releases SystemContainer from the renderer, which requires SC.AttachToRenderEngine() to be called in order to reconnect to rendering; a safer way is to delete the current SystemContainer and create a new one (SC=SystemContainer() )
 * | **AddSystem**\ ():
   | add a new computational system
 * | **NumberOfSystems**\ ():
-  | obtain number of systems available in system container
+  | obtain number of multibody systems available in system container
 * | **GetSystem**\ (\ *systemNumber*\ ):
-  | obtain systems with index from system container
+  | obtain multibody systems with index from system container
 * | **visualizationSettings**:
   | this structure is read/writeable and contains visualization settings, which are immediately applied to the rendering window. \tabnewline
   | EXAMPLE:\tabnewline